 Figure 1 – Mann-Whitney data

 The right side of Figure 1 contains the ranks of the data on the left side.
-We now perform 20 simulations of randomized permutations of these rankings into two groups: the larger group with 5 elements above the group with 4 elements.
+We now perform 20 simulations of randomized permutations of these rankings into two groups: the larger group with 5 elements, followed by the group with 4 elements.

 Figure 2 – Mann-Whitney simulation